logo

 Explanation: Tensile test on CI is done on cup and cone.
 Torsion test on MS is on plain fracture on a traverse plane.

-6. The phenomenon of slow growth of strain under a steady tensile stress, is called
+6. The phenomenon of slow growth of strain under a steady tensile stress is called ____________

 a) Yielding